-Forest operations are managed to ensure hydrological flows are in accordance with any authorised regional goals, where available.
-Where these goals are not available, the adverse environmental impacts of changes in hydrological flows will be minimised by ensuring the following are considered.
+Forest operations will be managed to ensure hydrological flows are maintained in accordance with authorised regional goals.
+Where such goals do not exist, ABP will minimise adverse environmental impacts resulting from changes to hydrological flows by considering:

-- The long term and short-term disturbances to hydrological flows relative to the existing situation. - The environment impacts of both increased and reduced hydrological flows.
+- Long-term and short-term disturbances to hydrological flows relative to the existing situation. - The environmental impacts of both increased and reduced hydrological flows.